 See approximately how fast you process alcohol using this calculator or these charts.
 For example, a 150-pound woman might be able to have 2 drinks in an hour and legally be OK to drive, but not a 125-pound woman.
 And a 175-pound guy might be fine with 3 drinks an hour, but not a 150-pound guy.

 IMPORTANT: These are just general guidelines.
 You should start knowing your body and tolerance and not rely on generic charts.
 Hopefully you already have a sense of your limit.
 Whatever it is, avoid drinking games unless you won’t be driving.

 6. Spend the night

-This won’t work if you’re out at a bar, but if you’re at a friend’s house, ask if you can crash on the couch.
+This won’t work if you’re out at a bar, but if you’re at or close to a friend’s house, ask if you can crash on the couch.
 Or catch a ride home with someone and sleep on their floor.
-If you’re blackout drunk, don’t go to sleep right away — the harsh reality is that you could choke on your own vomit.
+If you’re extremely drunk, don’t go to sleep right away — the harsh reality is that you could choke on your own vomit.
 Someone passing out from drinking should go to the hospital just to be safe.
 Don’t let a friend get alcohol poisoning or make horrible decisions.

-5. Wait an hour or two
+5. Wait two or three hours

 Designate a time to stop drinking alcohol that is hours before you plan to leave.
 You will still have alcohol in your system hours after you stop drinking.
 To be on the safe side, plan ahead and count backwards from when you want to leave.
 Want to head home around midnight?
 Don’t drink after 10:30 p.m.
 Then you won’t have to wait around til 2 a.m. for your buzz to wear off.[Tweet “10 Tips to Avoid a DUI: Calculate how fast your body processes booze, snack on protein, wait 90 min.”]